JohannesKalma/KafkaClientFactory/README.md

 - produce data from a oracle jdbc ref cursors,
 - transfer consumer messages onto a oracle jdbc connection.
 - seek a single message on a partition with offset
+- create an avcs file (AVRO schema) from a json data file
-- build DTO classes from a topic schema, compile the package into a jar
+- build DTO classes from an avsc file (AVRO schema), compile the package into a jar

 For our project, the consumers and producers run from Redwood RunMyJobs, that uses it's own sandboxed Printwriter.
 In that case the jcsOut should be used instead of System.out as parameter for the setPrintWriter.